much are your puppies?

 "The practice of annual vaccination in our opinion should be considered of

 questionable efficacy unless it is used as a mechanism to provide an annual physical

-In other words, the vet gets animals into his office by asserting that they need yearly shots.
+In other words, the vet gets animals into the office by asserting that they need yearly shots.

 you can pay $35 or much more for the office visit.
 Vaccinations account for a major chunk of a

 veterinarian's income.
 It is in your vet's best financial interest that you bring your pets

 Now don't get me wrong -- regular physical exams can be a good thing, especially for

 But vets must STOP using the pretext that "yearly shots are necessary" to lure us into

 "Well, even if yearly shots aren't necessary, they don't do any harm, right?

 Vaccines are NOT harmless.
 In fact, annual booster shots are harmful!